heloufir/filament-workflow-manager/QUICKSTART.md

 ## Installation

-1. Create a Laravel project
+1. Create a Laravel project and configure Filament on this project

 ```bash
 laravel new MyProject
 ```
+Refer to Filament documentation: https://filamentphp.com/docs/2.x/admin/installation#installation

 2. Install the package
 ```bash